Nicolemann98/book-club/README.md

 In order to test the functions of the checkout page and all its features, new users can be created in the account page.

+There is an issue with a large number of images, see the Bugs section of this readme for more information.

 ## Testing

+See below for a brief synposis of my testing flow, for a more in-depth look, visit https://github.com/users/Nicolemann98/projects/2 and check the comments on each ticket in the Done column, here it is broken down by feature rather than the overall look below.

 Initally I tested to ensure that the homepage would be responsive over desktop, tablet and mobile screens Responsive home screen on mobile: